-- appear.
-Regardless of where the CBP is located within the Turbine Envelope Zone or Turbine Exclusion Zone, the visual effects on dwellings outside the Site will remain low. - 6.
-Despite the low, temporary visual effects of the CPB, a condition which sets parameters for the identification of suitable locations within the Turbine Envelope Zone or Turbine Exclusion Zone (for instance, that it is recessed), is something which could be further discussed by the landscape experts at conferencing. - 7.
+- 6. Despite the low, temporary visual effects of the CPB, a condition which sets parameters for the identification of suitable locations within the Turbine Envelope Zone or Turbine Exclusion Zone (for instance, that it is recessed), is something which could be further discussed by the landscape experts at conferencing. - 7.
 Meridian agreed to confirm why maximum height parameters for the concrete batching plant structures were not set in Meridian's proffered condition CB1.
-The dimensions of the structures in the concrete batching plant area were noted as 'indicative' in the AEE4 and were not specified in the conditions proffered by Meridian in the AEE.
-As noted in the evidence of Mr Anderson, the details of the plant are not yet known, but are not anticipated to create adverse bulk and location effects on any neighbours.5 - 8.
+The dimensions of the structures in the concrete batching plant area were noted as 'indicative' in the AEE and were not specified in the conditions proffered by Meridian in the AEE.
+As noted in the evidence of Mr Anderson, the details of the plant are not yet known, but are not anticipated to create adverse bulk and location effects on any neighbours. - 8.
 However, based on concrete batching plants used at other Meridian wind farm projects, we anticipate that the height of the plant equipment will be at most 7 m and Meridian is willing to agree that restriction in proffered conditions.